braph-software/BRAPH-2/tutorials/developers/dev_measure/readme.md

 > 'cycle'  ④
 > ````
 >
-> ①gets the rule to calculate the measure Triangle.
+> ① gets the rule to calculate the measure Triangle.
 See below how this rule is defined in ②, ③, and ④.
 >
-> ②defines a parameter to determine how the measure is calculated.
+> ② defines a parameter to determine how the measure is calculated.
 This property must be of category `parameter`.
 >
-> ③defines the available triangle rule options, which are case sensitive.
+> ③ defines the available triangle rule options, which are case sensitive.
 >
-> ④defines the default option, in this case `'cycle'`.
+> ④ defines the default option, in this case `'cycle'`.
 >

 %\bibliography{biblio}